 The Pirates went opposite field for 10 of their 12 hits and used a five-run eighth inning to pull away from the San Diego Padres for a 7-1 win before 9,061 at PNC Park.

-Skenes (2-1) lowered his ERA from 9.53 to 5.25 by allowing one run in 6 1/3 innings.
-It was the deepest he’s taken a no-hit bid in a game since his rookie season, when he went seven innings without allowing a hit July 11, 2024 at Milwaukee.
+Skenes (2-1) lowered his ERA from 9.53 to 5.25 by allowing one run in 6 13 innings.
+It was the deepest he’s taken a no-hit bid in a game since his rookie season, when he went seven innings without allowing a hit July 11, 2024, at Milwaukee.

 Padres starter Nick Pivetta (1-2) struck out five of the first eight batters he faced and didn’t allow a hit until Henry Davis hit a fly ball that dropped between right fielder Fernando Tatis Jr. and second baseman Jake Cronenworth in shallow right field for a double with two outs in the third.
 But Cruz grounded out to first to end the inning.

-The only baserunners Skenes allowed through the first five innings were Manny Machado, on a walk in the second inning, and Miguel Andujar, who was hit by a 97.1 mph sinker on a full count with two outs in the fifth.
+The only baserunners Skenes allowed through the first five innings were Manny Machado, on a walk in the second inning, and Miguel Andujar, who was hit by a 97.1-mph sinker on a full count with two outs in the fifth.

-Spencer Horwitz singled to left, and Griffin snapped an 0-for-14 funk by sprinting an elite 30.2 feet per second to beat Machado’s throw from third for an infield single, his first hit since roping an RBI double in his MLB debut.
+In the bottom of the fifth, Spencer Horwitz singled to left, and Griffin snapped an 0-for-14 funk by sprinting an elite 30.2 feet per second to beat Machado’s throw from third for an infield single, his first hit since roping an RBI double in his MLB debut.

 When Cruz hit a sharp grounder down the third-base line for a double, Griffin was hot on the heels of Horwitz and slid headfirst to beat Ramon Laureano’s throw to home plate and give the Pirates a 2-0 lead.